liyuanlin/cordova-hot-code-push-cli-qiniu/README.md

 }
 ```

-From this point you are ready to deploy your project on Amazon server.
+From this point you are ready to deploy your project on QiNiu server.

 **Advise:** don't forget to put `.chcplogin` file in the ignore list of your version control system, if any is used.
 For git you can do this by executing:
 ```sh